Uthmaniyya: Shi'at Uthman

 When Ali was elected caliph, the majority of the Quraysh (group of Meccan clans to which the Islamic prophet Muhammad belonged) denounced Ali's election.
 Although the majority of the Ansar (Medinan supporters of Muhammad) supported Ali, several prominent among them, including Nu'man ibn Bashir, Hassan ibn Thabit, Ka'b ibn Malik, Zayd ibn Thabit, and Maslama ibn Mukhallad, are named in the sources as Uthmani, and did not pledge him allegiance.
-In 656, Muhammad's widow Aisha and his companions Talha and al-Zubayr led the pro-Uthman forces in the Battle of the Camel in an unsuccessful attempt to overthrow Ali and punish Uthman's murderers.
-The cause was later taken up by Uthman's Umayyad kinsman Mu'awiya, who after an indecisive encounter with Ali (657) became caliph when the latter was assassinated in 661 by one of his rebellious ex-supporters (the Kharijites).
+In 656, Muhammad's widow Aisha and his companions Talha ibn Ubayd Allah and Zubayr ibn al-Awwam led the pro-Uthman forces in the Battle of the Camel in an unsuccessful attempt to depose Ali and punish Uthman's murderers.
+The cause was later taken up by Uthman's Umayyad kinsman Mu'awiya, who after an inconclusive encounter with Ali (657) became caliph when the latter was assassinated in 661 by one of his rebellious ex-supporters (the Kharijites).
 Not all early Uthmaniyya were supporters of Mu'awiya however.
 Many held to the idea that the caliph should be from among the non-Hashimite early companions of Muhammad, whereas Mu'awiya had been a late convert.
 Nevertheless these accepted his rule for the sake of Muslim unity.
-With the death of Mu'awiya in 680 and the onset of the Second Civil War, the alliance broke further when Abd Allah ibn al-Zubayr denounced Mu'awiya's son and successor Yazid, and called for a shura.
+With the death of Mu'awiya in 680 and the onset of the Second Fitna, the alliance broke further when Abd Allah ibn al-Zubayr denounced Mu'awiya's son and successor Yazid, and called for a shura.
 He ultimately claimed the caliphate for himself when Yazid died in 683.
-Henceforth, the Uthmaniyya were divided into pro-Umayyad and pro-Zubayrid parties, with the former representing the majority.
-Other notable political Uthmaniyya included people such as Busr ibn Abi Artat and Mu'awiya ibn Hudayj.
+Henceforth, the Uthmaniyya were divided into pro-Umayyad and pro-Zubayrid parties.
+Other notable political Uthmaniyya included people such as Abd Allah ibn Amir, Habib ibn Maslama al-Fihri and Mu'awiya ibn Hudayj.

 According to the historian Patricia Crone, the Uthmaniyya originally represented the majority of those who were not aligned with the rebel cause, with a minority holding a neutralist stance.
 Even in Iraq, which was a hub of anti-Uthman sentiment, there were many who held Uthmani positions, especially in Basra, which was largely pro-Uthman.
 Ali's capital Kufa also had some pro-Uthman elements.
 Pro-Uthman sentiment also existed in Egypt.
-At the head of the Egyptian Uthmaniyya, Ibn Hudayj helped Amr ibn al-As secure Egypt for Mu'awiya from Ali's governor Muhammad ibn Abi Bakr, whom he killed in addition to Uthman's assassin, Kinana ibn Bishr.
+As the head of the Egyptian Uthmaniyya, Ibn Hudayj helped Amr ibn al-As secure Egypt for Mu'awiya from Ali's governor Muhammad ibn Abi Bakr, whom he killed in addition to Uthman's assassin, Kinana ibn Bishr.
 The Yemeni Uthmaniyya had at first acknowledged Ali but revolted when his caliphate started to wane in his later years.
 The revolt was subsequently put down.